Mason Online

 • Technology and Innovation

-Health, Wellness, and Social Services (BAS)
+Health – Wellness, and Social Services (BAS)

 Program Description

-The Bachelor of Applied Science is an undergraduate liberal arts degree program for adult learners.
 Designed to foster critical thinking, analytic reasoning, and an ability to synthesize information, the BAS meets students’ professional and personal goals while developing a depth of knowledge and proficiency of skill that translates well to the workplace.
 Adult learners who desire to understand the complex nature of managing health care and social service programs will benefit from this program.
 This concentration is in collaboration with the College of Public Health.

 Concentrations